flolu/obsidian-plugin/README.md

 - [Obsidian](https://obsidian.md) is a **note taking** app based on Markdown files
 - It's **extensible**

+# About this plugin

+- Simple plugin, that counts the number of lines of the active file
+- The line count will be visible in the status bar

 # Resources

 - Official [Obsidian Plugin Template](https://github.com/obsidianmd/obsidian-sample-plugin)